PandaSuite: the new no-code platform for the Pepper robot

 At the first launch, you will have to log in with your PandaSuite account created earlier.
 Update your project to reflect the latest state of your work, then open it.
 Your application will then play on Pepper, and you can test it thoroughly!

 We hope that this tutorial will help you implement and test your ideas, be it a quick prototype or a simple demo, and discover all the possibilities of Pepper.

 Thanks to PandaSuite Studio, you will discover a new way to create robotic applications, with no code, using Pepper as an interactive platform for everyone!

-We will shortly be releasing a step-by-step tutorial on how to create a basic check-in application for Pepper on PandaSuite, but in the meantime, don’t hesitate to come up with your own ideas, and have fun implementing them with PandaSuite!
+To go further, we have released a step-by-step tutorial on how to create a basic check-in application for Pepper on PandaSuite, but in the meantime, don’t hesitate to come up with your own ideas, and have fun implementing them with PandaSuite!